parass13/deepfake-/README.md

 ### Deepfake Analysis ML Project

 The Deepfake Analysis ML Project aims to develop a robust system for detecting fake images and distinguishing them from original ones in response to the proliferation of deepfake technology.
-This README provides an overview of the project, including its background, problem statement, objectives, significance, scope, key definitions, integration with Convolutional Neural Networks (CNN), deployment on localhost using Streamlit, and model accuracy.
+This README provides an overview of the project, including its background, problem statement, objectives, significance, scope, key definitions, integration with Convolutional Neural Networks (CNN), deployment on localhost using Streamlit, model accuracy, and integration with MySQL for data storage and user login functionality.

 #### Background